saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 ## Expanding the number of test cases and devices

 Expanding the test cases can be done in multiple ways.
 First, let's add one additional BGP test in the same test file.
 We want to be able to ensure that when we finish our maintenance, there are 0 BGP peers down.
-To this end, we add an additional test at the bottom of our the existing `test_bgp.yaml`:
+To this end, we add an additional test at the bottom of our existing `test_bgp.yaml`:

 <pre style="font-size:12px">
 test_bgp_summary: